 Deb thanks again for your interest and reading this lengthy reply.
 I do go on… It is not an easy time to make static images as I do; we live in a chaotic moving world with totally new visual platforms cropping up daily.
 I seek to find if a still, crafted, unique image, matters.
 The thousands I saw at the Art Institute Chicago says it must; just wish it did more so for living artists.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

 You can receive new posts in you email inbox.
 Click here access the email subscription form.

-© 2016 and later by Martha L. Vaught.
+© 2019 and later by Martha L. Vaught.
 All rights reserved.
 No text or images from this site may be reproduced or republished without written consent from the author/artist.
-Questions or comments about the website?
-Contact the web administrator.